helen-dikareva/axe-testcafe/README.md

 });
 ```

-If some accessibility problems are found, you will see the corresponding error.
+If any accessibility issues are found, you will see a detailed report.

 ![Accessibility errors](https://github.com/helen-dikareva/axe-testcafe/blob/master/errors.png)

-## Axe options
+## aXe options

-Please see the [Axe run](https://github.com/dequelabs/axe-core/blob/develop/doc/API.md#api-name-axerun) method API.
-You can define `context` and `options` in a TestCafe test:
+The `axe-testcafe` module allows you to define the `context` and `options` [axe.run parameters](https://github.com/dequelabs/axe-core/blob/develop/doc/API.md#api-name-axerun) in a TestCafe test.

 ```js
 test('Automated accessibility testing', async () => {